19 Years Ago: George Strait Hits No. 1 With ‘Carrying Your Love With Me’

-Eighteen years ago today (July 19, 1997) was a day of celebration for George Strait.
-On that day, the singer landed in the No. 1 spot with his song “Carrying Your Love With Me.”
+Nineteen years ago today (July 19, 1997) was a day of celebration for George Strait: On that date, the singer landed in the No. 1 spot with his song “Carrying Your Love With Me.”

 “”Carrying Your Love With Me” is a title Jeff Stevens mentioned to me that we didn’t write until about six months later,” Bogard recalls to Taste of Country.
 “We pretty much wrote it in a few hours.”